How to Become a Master Gardener

 UC Marin Master Gardener Application

-Candidates selected for interviews come to the UCCE Office (see address above) for a 15-minute interview on one of the interview dates listed above.
+Candidates selected for interviews must come in-person (no phone interviews) to the UCCE Office (see address above) for a 15-minute interview on one of the following dates: September 27, 28, 29, October 2, or 3, 2017.
 Because of the number of applications received, we regret that we will not be able to accommodate or interview all that apply.
 We welcome re-application in subsequent years.

 Click here to complete the Marin Master Gardener Application.